diamond painting is an easy and enjoyable activity for crafters young and old.

-Cantillon were initially appointed by British Land in March 2016 to undertake a strategic review of the overall demolition and construction strategy for the Enabling works package on a prestigious and highly sensitive Blossom Street development site situated on the outskirts of the City of London.
+Cantillon was initially appointed by British Land in March 2016 to undertake a strategic review of the overall demolition and construction strategy for the Enabling works package on a prestigious and highly sensitive Blossom Street development site situated on the outskirts of the City of London.

-The strategy was defined to highlight the effective ‘sweet spot’ for overlap between the demolition, piling and substructure elements across three sites which would ultimately form the basis for the Enabling Works contract.
-The works include the careful demolition of existing site buildings immediately adjacent to or adjoining retained heritage structures, prior to installation of the permanent piled foundations, reduced level site wide excavation and the construction of the new permanent RC structure back up to ground level.
+The strategy was defined to highlight the effective ‘sweet spot’ for overlap between the demolition, piling, and substructure elements across three sites which would ultimately form the basis for the Enabling Works contract.
+The works include the careful demolition of existing site buildings immediately adjacent to or adjoining retained heritage structures, prior to installation of the permanent piled foundations, reduced level site-wide excavation, and the construction of the new permanent RC structure back up to ground level.

 Following a presentation to the wider Client and Design Team, Cantillon continued to develop the strategy with British Land and were engaged to fulfil a significant pre-construction services appointment from July 2018 which involved early design team engagement to assist further develop design development from stage 3 onwards and to undertake significant lead in pre-commencement activities including discharge of planning conditions, Local Authority approvals and Network Rail asset protection submissions.

 Cantillon took possession of the site in Aug 2018 and immediately began the process of securing the site and making safe the redundant buildings, some of which had been vacant for several years and required temporary support and the installation of life safety systems.